tastyigniter/ti-ext-translate/README.md

 ],
 ```

-The options for the `trlricheditor` form widget type are the same as the `richeditor` form widget type](https://tastyigniter.com/docs/extend/forms#rich-editor--wysiwyg).
+The options for the `trlricheditor` form widget type are the same as the `richeditor` [form widget type](https://tastyigniter.com/docs/extend/forms#rich-editor--wysiwyg).

 #### Translatable markdown editor

 The `trlmarkdowneditor` form widget is used to create a markdown editor input field that can store translations for multiple locales.

 ```php
 'my_field' => [